 - The applicant has been a lawful permanent resident for at least five years

-- The applicant has been a permanent resident for three years or more, and meets all eligibility requirements to file as a spouse of a current U.S. citizen
+- The applicant has been a permanent resident for at least three years and can file as a spouse of a citizen

 - The applicant lives abroad but has parents that are U.S. citizens